For answers for frequently asked questions or for the history of this project, visit here.

-In August, it will be one year since Central Access, the broadband subsidiary of CAEC, began hanging the first mainline fiber of Phase I, and a lot has changed.
+In August, it will be one year since Central Access, the broadband subsidiary of CAEC, began hanging the first mainline fiber, and a lot has changed.

 Crews have strung more than 275 miles of the 400-mile fiber core that serves as the backbone of the system.
 From this mainline, drop lines, which bring the fiber from the pole to the customer’s home or business, have been run to 1,570 homes, and more than 700 customers are now online enjoying lightning-fast speed from Central Access with more being scheduled each day.

 Additionally, we were awarded $4.1 million in state grants on April 1, 2020, as a part of the Alabama Broadband Accessibility Fund, administered through the Alabama Department of Economic and Community Affairs (ADECA).
-These grants will help us to bring lightning-fast internet to some areas with little to no connectivity that are outside of Phase I. Construction for customers in the eight grant zones will begin as the mainline fiber core in Phase I is completed.
+These grants will help us to bring lightning-fast internet to some areas with little to no connectivity that are outside of the initial core.
+Construction for customers in the eight grant zones will begin as the mainline fiber core is completed.
 The grant build-out must be completed in two years.
 Members in those areas will be notified soon.

-As we continue the work necessary to complete Phase I, we are very close to our goal of a 35 percent take-rate, which will allow us to evaluate new activation zones.
-Even if you’re not in the initial Phase I area, your sign-up, as well as those of your neighbors, does matter as data from areas that have paid the $25 commitment fee will help determine which areas or communities will be next in line for construction, and there’s still time to influence those decisions.
+As we continue the work necessary to complete the main core, we are very close to our goal of a 35 percent take-rate, which will allow us to evaluate new activation zones.
+Even if you’re not in the initial construction area, your sign-up, as well as those of your neighbors, does matter as data from areas that have paid the $25 commitment fee will help determine which areas or communities will be next in line for construction, and there’s still time to influence those decisions.

 We’ve made a lot of progress as construction continues and new customers are brought online, but there’s still a lot to do.
 Building a complete fiber network from scratch does take time, but we’re closer today than we were a year ago, or even just a day ago, to reaching our goal of providing affordable, reliable, high-speed Internet to our members.

 We’re entering the next exciting stage of making rural internet a reality and it’s not too late to get in on the action!
-As Central Access contract crews continue to work on the main-line construction of Phase I, several additional crews are working on the lateral lines.
+As Central Access contract crews continue to work on the main-line construction, several additional crews are working on the lateral lines.
 These lines extend from the main line of our 400-mile core and will connect within approximately 700 feet of customer homes.